Your money-making expert. Financial journalist, TV and radio personality.

-If you spend half of your time worrying about your health and wishing you could get trim and toned, you’re not alone: it’s estimated that half of all adults in England and Wales are overweight, with a worrying increase in the number of children being classed as overweight and obese.
+If you spend half of your time worrying about your weight and wishing you could get trim and toned, you’re not alone.
+It’s estimated that half of all adults in England and Wales are overweight, with a worrying increase in the number of children being classed as overweight and obese.

 The first question to ask yourself is: are you a healthy weight?
 It’s important to realise that there isn’t an “ideal weight” and there are many different factors that determine your weight.
 There are two popular measures that can give you an idea of what kind of shape you’re in, although they’re no substitute for a medical check:

-Boots and many gyms across the country offer scales combined with BMI calculators, where you jump on for a basic or advanced reading.
+Boots as well as many gyms across the country offer scales combined with BMI calculators, where you jump on for a basic or advanced reading.
 The advanced reading will calculate your BMI index and body fat percentage, which will enable you to work out what you need to do next.

 In some cases you may find you’re underweight and need to put on a bit of weight to achieve a healthy BMI, and sometimes you may be a healthy weight but not happy with the way you look, which could mean a specific exercise plan helping you to tone specific muscles.